ahmetkilinc/CustomTitleBarApp/README.md

-change your Java activity from AppCombatActivity to Activity
+change your Java activity from AppCombatActivity to Activity and add the missing parts.

     public class MainActivity extends Activity {